 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a WIOA-Pinellas grant that can really help you get trained, certified and placed in your new job.
 There is no out-of-pocket for you.
 Let’s see if you qualify!

-With the number of computer networks doubling every five years, the job demand for Information Technology workers continues to soar for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the number of computer networks doubling every 5 years, the job demand for IT employees continues to shoot up for this high paid career.
+If you qualify you can use the grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 There is no cost to you if you are eligible.
-Nothing to pay or any personal expenses.
+No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an exceptionally bureaucratic government agency.
-The steps are overly complicated.
-A number of schools are hesitant to work with WIOA if they can avoid it.
-I highly recommend you consult with an expert.
+The process is confusing.
+Many schools are hesitant to work with WIOA if they can avoid it.
+I strongly recommend you work with an expert.

 Yes!
 The whole intent of this grant is to help you get a job.
 We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
 She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training needs.
 Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.